jameshughes89/cs102/src/site/asn4.rst

 Notes About Your Implementation
 -------------------------------

-* You will want to use a ``PrioriryQueue``, but instead of implementing one on your own, `this time you will use the one from java.util. <https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/PriorityQueue.html>`_
+* You will want to use a ``PriorityQueue``, but instead of implementing one on your own, `this time you will use the one from java.util. <https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/PriorityQueue.html>`_
     * `Make use of the constructor that takes a comparator <https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/PriorityQueue.html#%3Cinit%3E(java.util.Comparator)>`_
     * Take care to notice the methods as this implementation does not call their add/remove ``enqueue``/``dequeue``